allanbradl/ServerMods/items/README.md

 ### Deluxxed-50CalMakarov-1.0.0 - Made by Deluxxed
 "This literally only adds the ability to shoot 12.7x108 out of a pm and a pm (t).
 Enjoy"

+### Randomizzatore-Modbox-1.0.0 - Made by Randomizzatore
+This mod adds a simple container named Modifications case that allows only gun mods inside, magazines exluded.
+Its internal size is 14x14, just like a junkbox.
+Its price is 1000000 roubles on the flea market, or level 2 Mechanic for 7 bitcoins.